-Established by John Studzinski 15 years ago, the Genesis Foundation works in partnership with the leaders of prestigious UK arts organisations such as the Royal Court, The Sixteen, Welsh National Opera and the Young Vic.
-Its largest funding commitment is to programmes that support directors, playwrights and musicians in the early stages of their professional lives.
+Established by John Studzinski in 2001, the Genesis Foundation works in partnership with the leaders of prestigious UK arts organisations such as LAMDA, the National Theatre, The Sixteen and the Young Vic.
+Its largest funding commitment is to programmes that support directors, playwrights, actors and musicians in the early stages of their professional lives.

 “The idea behind Genesis is very much about nurturing young artists.
 It’s not about sponsoring individual plays or art shows.
 It boils down to someone showing trust in you, mentoring you and developing you.”

 John Studzinski, Founder & Chairman, Genesis Foundation

 The Genesis Foundation, with the permission of the Papal Household, presented the Vatican premiere of James MacMillan’s Stabat mater, with Harry Christophers & The Sixteen and Britten Sinfonia.
 It was the first ever concert live-streamed from the Sistine Chapel and was watched by more than two million people worldwide.
 Watch it here